capocasa/snab/README.md

-gradle - the android build tool gradlew - the official gradle wrapper script that installs everything you need when you run it NativeActivity - a java class that comes with android to have a standard way to run compiled code in a shared library (`.so` `.dylib` or `.dll`) cmake - the preferred android build system for C code glfm - a quick way to set up OpenGL
+gradle - the android build tool gradlew - the official gradle wrapper script that installs everything you need when you run it SDLActivity- a java class that comes with SDL for android to have a standard way to run compiled code in a shared library (`.so` `.dylib` or `.dll`) cmake - the preferred android build system for C code SDL2 - a framework to have keyboard, screen, mouse, touch and sound across phones and computers so you only have to write most of the code once
 Nim - one language to rule them all, used to generate the C code

 How It Works